Date of Degree

 Double-mutant cycle analysis of the four important residues revealed ligand- dependent energetic couplings.
 Mutating all four residues switched the ligand specificity to that of Tiam2.
 Analysis of Tiam-family PDZ domain sequences indicated that the PDZ domains segregate into four distinct families based on the residues studied here.
 A set of "evolved peptides" was used to show the PDZ domain interactions are cooperative throughout the binding pocket in a ligand-specific manner.
 Collectively, our data suggest that Tiam family proteins have highly evolved PDZ domain/ligand interfaces with distinct specificities and that they have disparate PDZ domain-dependent biological functions.

 Shepherd, Tyson Robert.
-"Structural and thermodynamic origins of distinct ligand specificity of two homologous PDZ domains." dissertation, University of Iowa, 2011.
+"Structural and thermodynamic origins of distinct ligand specificity of two homologous PDZ domains."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.